studentkittens/lncs-pandoc/paper.md

 `Git-annex` extends the `git`-repository concept by introducing `special remotes`.
 These remotes can by used like typical `git annex`-repositories, `git`-commands however cannot be used.
-Usually this are remotes where no `.git`-repositories can be managed directly.
+Usually there are remotes where no `git`-repositories can be managed directly.
 Typical `special remotes` are cloud storage services like `Amazon S3` or `Box.com`.
-For a complete list of currently supported special remotes by `git-annex` see, @specialremotes.
+For a complete list of currently supported special remotes by `git-annex`, see @specialremotes.
 Usually there are three *types* of remotes, `special remotes`, `archive remotes` and `local remotes` like USB drives.